oliver-szymanski/MapTool-jadebringer-frameworks/README.md

 ### But what's Jadebringer?

-This MapTool Jadebringer frameworks extension is a generic extension with additional functionality that everyone can use.
+This MapTool Jadebringer extension is a generic extension with additional functionality that everyone can use.

 The name Jadebringer derives from the Role Playing System Jadebringer Midwinter Chronicles based on the Midwinter Chronicles Fantasy novels.